 - How important is nutrition for injury recovery?

-- How long does it take for muscles to repair after injury?
+- How long does it take for muscles to repair after an injury?

 - Which fruits are best for wound healing?